 About the TDN

-Vice President, International Operations
+Vice President of International Operations

 Gary King is a native of Ireland, and grew up near the renowned Curragh racecourse.
 Gary graduated with a Bachelor of Business Studies from Trinity College Dublin (Ireland) in 2008, and then completed the Darley Flying Start management trainee program in 2010.
 Darley Flying Start provides twelve scholarships annually to people who want to study and experience the global Thoroughbred industry at the highest level.
 It combines a dynamic range of lectures, visits, and hands-on experience.
 The program has developed links with established universities and training providers worldwide, who deliver and certify business and equine modules.